operator-framework/operator-sdk/website/content/en/docs/olm-integration/olm-deployment.md

 ### Caveats

-- `run --olm` (and `cleanup --olm`) are intended to be used for testing purposes only as of now, since this command creates a transient image registry that should not be used in production.
+- `<run|cleanup> packagemanifests` are intended to be used for testing purposes only as of now, since this command creates a transient image registry that should not be used in production.
 Typically a registry is deployed separately and a set of catalog manifests are created in the cluster to inform OLM of that registry and which Operator versions it can deploy and where to deploy the Operator.
-- `run --olm` can only deploy one Operator and one version of that Operator at a time, hence its intended purpose being testing only.
+- `run packagemanifests` can only deploy one Operator and one version of that Operator at a time, hence its intended purpose being testing only.